akib-momin/akib-momin.github.io/index.md

 ---

-  I'm currently looking for python developer opportunities or freelance projects.<br/>
+  I'm currently looking for React Js developer opportunities or freelance projects.<br/>
   If you would like to discuss a project or employment opportunities, please do not hesitate to get in touch.

 ---